Social Media Marketing for Restaurants: A Quick Guide [+Examples]

 With Instagram being heavily image-driven, posts with photos and videos are more likely to engage with target groups.
 Facebook, on the other hand, has an algorithm that changes visibility according to many factors such as who is looking at your page and how people interact with your brand, etc.

 One of the best ways to target audiences on social media is by optimizing organic reach through testing what type of content works best for each target group.
-By using analytics and reports in Kontentino, you can see which posts are getting likes, comments, and shares.
+By using analytics in Kontentino, you can see which posts are getting likes, comments, and shares.
 You can then make small tweaks to future updates in order to maximize visibility!

 In social media marketing, effective ad targeting requires both a deep understanding of what type of content target groups engage with and knowledge of how they use the platform in question.